ghodulik95/chromebook-nautilus-desktop/README.md

 [🔗 Back to TOC](#toc)

 - **Overall Performance**: Excellent.
 The Intel Core m3 processor handles everyday tasks smoothly under Xubuntu (web, media, notetaking app with stylus, etc.).
+	+ The only times I noticed lag where I was briefly concerned was when I was running a heavy apt install with multiple other things open.

 - **Battery Life**:
   - I don’t have precise measurements yet because I’ve been doing heavy installs and testing.